-Though implementing Poka yoke increases initial setup cost, but ultimately it saves lot of money by reducing defects.
+Though implementing Poka yoke increases initial setup cost, but ultimately it saves a lot of money by reducing defects.
 It helps to make great products which ultimately increases customer satisfaction and confidence.

 That’s all I have in this article.
 It’s next to impossible to cover such a huge and critical subject with only one article.
-But I just tried to cover as much as I can so that you Atleast get the basics.
+But I just tried to cover as much as I can so that you At least get the basics.

-If you do have any question or want to know more about Poka Yoke, please do let me know in the comment section and I will be happy to respond to all your questions.
+If you do have any questions or want to know more about Poka Yoke, please do let me know in the comment section and I will be happy to respond to all your questions.